DCtheTall/phixl/examples/README.md

 do with phixl and WebGL.
 You can run `webpack` and `npm start` in these directories to start the server, and navigate your browser to `http://localhost:4000` to see the examples in action.

+All of the JavaScript and GLSL code for each example is in the `src` directory.

 The recommended order to view the examples is below along with a brief explanation of each example.

 ## Cube